 Before working with the Custom Number Format, we should know the process of doing it.
-The process is stated below.
+We can do this by following the steps below:

-- In your worksheet select the cells for which you want to apply the Custom Number Format.
+- First of all, open the worksheet and select the cells for which you want to apply the Custom Number Format.

-- After selecting the cells, press the right button of your mouse and select the Format Cells option.
+- Next, press the right button of your mouse and select the Format Cells option.

 To understand the custom number format, you need to understand the sections of it.
 The Excel custom number format has 4 sections which are separated by semicolons.
 Each section has a different meaning.
 Look at the picture below with the description of them.